 • The Netfile job log contains data related to job status (initiation, completion, any changes during the job), while the access log contains data related to operational events (authentication, operations performed on documents, administrator operations).
-Both logs are saved to the HDD by the LCS, and contain a date and time for each entry.
+Both logs include a date and time for each entry.
 As mentioned in section 1.9, it is possible to have the MFP/LP send the log data to Web SmartDeviceMonitor Professional IS whenever any of the events described above occurs.
 Note: See "Supplementary" below for a list of the specific events for which Netfile job log entries are created.